+Note: Originally posted at State of Formation The criticism of Rob Bell's Love Wins is not about theology.
+It is all about authority.
 In case you missed the hubbub surrounding Rob Bell's book, Love Wins, I point you to Sara Staely's post where she outlines John Piper and the neo-Calvinist establishment's response to the book.
 She sums up … Continue reading Not Theology, but Authority: Rob Bell and the Evangelical Institutional Establishment